INFO-698-InfoSci-Capstone/statistics-game-r-unity/README.md

 This project combines educational content with interactive gameplay to make statistical concepts more accessible and engaging for students at various levels.

-## File Organization

-    analysis/
-    |
-    ├── logs/
-    │   └── log.md          # log of any progress or relevant information
-    |
-    ├── figures/            # location of the figures produced for the manuscript
-    |
-    ├── data/
-    |   ├── rawData/        # data obtained from elsewhere
-    │   └── derivedData/    # data generated from rawData/ and scripts.*
-    |
-    └── supplementaryMaterials/
-        ├── supplementaryFigures/
-        |                   # supplementary figures for the main manuscript
-        └── supplementaryTables/
-                            # supplementary tables for the main manuscript

-    R/Python/etc.           # scripts to run in the following order (also see associated README.md) └── script.*        # hypothetical script used to wrangle the raw data, produce figures, analyses, and supplementary materials